RockyCLK/week2-SQL/README.md

 query6 queryTopRevenueCustomerOver100.sql
   Make a query to find out all the customers who spent over $100 total.
-  Show the result with customers' full name and sort by customer ID ascendingly Output table: tableTopRevenueCustomerOver100.csv
+  Show the result with customers' full names and sort by customer ID ascendingly Output table: tableTopRevenueCustomerOver100.csv

 query7 queryCorrFilmDurationVsLength.sql
   Make a query to find the correlation between Film's rental duration and length Output table: tableCorrFilmDurationVsLength.csv

+query8 queryCustomerListFullNameFullAddress.sql
+  Make a query to list out all customers' full names and full address Output table: tableCustomerListFullNameFullAddress.csv